Tuesday, October 21, 2025

 Travel Buddy

 My new travel buddy drools and wears diapers.
 In the past few months I experienced my first trips with my newborn son.
 We went to Houston for 3 nights for our first roadtrip when he was 3 months.
 He slept the entire 3.5 hour drive and most of the drive back to Dallas.
-He also did the same for our second trip to Houston (1 night), which made it an easy drive for me.
+He did the same for our second trip to Houston (1 night), which made it an easy drive for me.
 His first flight (at 3.5 months) was to my favorite American city, New York.
 Again, he slept the whole way there and most of the way back.
 Before driving and flying, I fed him and changed his diaper to make sure he was comfortable.
 The motion put him to sleep.
 There were some significant changes to the way I traveled with him versus my previous solo trips.

 1. I overpacked.
 I took everything that I thought we would need and more just in case.
 I took my biggest suitcase to Houston (the 1st time) and NYC, which led to #2.